Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.

 Employee National Insurance Contributions

-Unlike income tax, employee National Insurance Contributions (NICs) aren’t cumulative.
+Unlike Income Tax, employee National Insurance Contributions (NICs) aren’t cumulative.
 This means each new employment has a separate earnings threshold before NICs are due.
-For employees who are higher rate taxpayers, there’s a maximum amount of NICs that can be paid.
+For employees who are Higher Rate taxpayers, there’s a maximum limit on the amount of NICs to be paid.